Addepar/ember-table/tests/dummy/app/pods/docs/guides/body/row-selection/template.md

 all of the groups that are selected, and selecting a group manually, external to the table.

-# Selection Modes
+## Selection Modes

 There are three different properties you can use to control the behavior of row selection:

-1. `checkboxSelectionMode`: This controls the behavior of the checkbox which appears in the first cell of a row.
+1. `checkboxSelectionMode`: This controls the behavior of the checkbox that appears in the first cell of a row.
 It can be either `multiple`, `single`, or `none`.
 Checkbox selection is always a group selection - it will always pass an array to `onSelect`.
 In `multiple` mode it allows more than one checkbox to be